|[ < ]||[ > ]||[ << ]||[ Up ]||[ >> ]||[Top]||[Contents]||[Index]||[ ? ]||[ Search: ]|

 Warning: The Blender object constraints defined on the skeleton (such as ‘Inverse Kinematics’, ‘Copy Rotation’) will not be exported correctly.
 So make sure to disable any constraint first (in the ‘Object Constraints’ context of the ‘Properties’ window, when the armature is selected).

-follow the motion of the bone, whatever its animation.
-This is made through Crystal
+them to follow the motion of the bone, whatever its animation.
+This is made

 To define a socket in Blender, you must: